World In Paris

 France has some of the world’s most beautiful castles, and they are a must-visit for people interested in French history and heritage.

-Visitors to the French capital won’t have to go far to visit stunning castles since there are several castles near Paris that make great day trips.
+Visitors to the French capital won’t have to go far to visit stunning castles since there are several castles near Paris that make popular Paris day trips.
 From medieval ruins to royal palaces or hunting residences, these castles around Paris come in various styles and repairs.
 But the one thing they have in common is that they’re all awesome places to see.

-TIP: The entrance to most of these Paris castles is included in the Paris Museum Pass and other Paris tourist passes.
+TIP: The entrance to most of these châteaux near Paris is included in the Paris Museum Pass and other Paris tourist passes.
 For more information, check this Paris Pass Comparison with the best tourist cards for Paris.

 Map of Castles Near Paris